 Let me take a minute to tell you about the magic that is my Bruschetta with Tomatoes, Basil and Balsamic Vinegar.
 Juicy, sweet tomatoes infused with balsamic vinegar, fresh basil and garlic, topped with shaved parmesan cheese on a crispy, warm French baguette.

-In a large bowl, combine chopped up roma tomatoes or plum tomatoes, balsamic vinegar, olive oil, sugar, minced garlic and fresh basil.
+In a large bowl, combine chopped up roma tomatoes, balsamic vinegar, olive oil, sugar, minced garlic and fresh basil.

 Grill marks on bread – such a lovely sight to behold.